DIY Soap, Non-Toxic Living

 Goat milk is naturally rich in fatty acids and vitamins that help protect and strengthen delicate skin without drying it out.
 It creates a creamy lather that’s gentle on little hands and doesn’t strip away moisture like many store-bought soaps.

 Over the years, I’ve leaned more and more into making things myself – meals from scratch, clothes for the kids, and now, even the soap by the sink.
-I stick to organic and non-toxic products whenever I can.
-Clean ingredients I trust over long labels I don’t.
+Once I started experimenting with simple skincare, I realized how empowering it felt.

 And more than anything, I like knowing exactly what’s in the soap we use every day.
 No sulfates.
 No synthetic fragrances.
 Just a few skin-friendly basics that do what they’re supposed to.